Five Boros, Five Bridges

-The Third Avenue Bridge was built in 1898.
-You’ll be cycling over the third structure to occupy this site, just completed in 2005.
+The first incarnation of the Third Avenue Bridge was built in 1797.
+You’ll be cycling over the fourth structure to occupy this site, just completed in 2005.
 The bridge carries traffic from East 135th Street and Third Avenue in the Bronx to East 128th Street and Lexington Avenue in Manhattan.
 With five lanes, it’s a quick ride at only 300 feet.

 Pulaski Bridge–Mile 22